 When the windshield washer fluid reservoir is low, a WASHER FLUID LOW ADD FLUID message will be displayed on the Driver Information Center (DIC).
-See Washer Fluid Messages \$ 145.
+See Washer Fluid Messages \Rightarrow 138.

 Open the cap with the washer symbol on it.
 Add washer fluid until the tank is full.
-See Engine Compartment Overview ⇔ 268 for reservoir location.
+See Engine Compartment Overview ⇔ 246 for reservoir location.

-- Do not use washer fluid that contains any type of water repellent coating.
-This can cause the wiper blades to chatter or skip. - Do not use engine coolant (antifreeze) in the windshield washer.
-It can damage the windshield washer system and paint. - Do not mix water with ready-to-use washer fluid.
+Do not use engine coolant (antifreeze) in the windshield washer.
+It can damage the windshield washer system and paint.

+- Do not mix water with ready-to-use washer fluid.
 Water can cause the solution to freeze and damage the washer fluid tank and other parts of the washer system. - When using concentrated washer fluid, follow the manufacturer instructions for adding water. - Fill the washer fluid tank only three-quarters full when it is very cold.
 This allows for fluid expansion if freezing occurs, which could damage the tank if it is completely full.